 employee point about cybersecurity awareness board notice-18

-Top 10 Cybersecurity Best Practices for Employees
+Top 10 Cybersecurity Best Practices for Employees in 2024

 In the current digital environment, businesses of all sizes are increasingly vulnerable to various cyber threats.
 While companies invest in security tools and technologies, employees are essential in upholding cybersecurity.
 In fact, employees often act as the first line of defense in safeguarding a company’s sensitive data and systems.